How to Write a Conference Paper: A Guide for PhD Students

 Once your abstract has been accepted by the conference committee, start planning your paper.
 Begin by outlining the main points you want to cover and the structure of your paper.
 This will help you stay focused and ensure that your paper flows logically.
 Remember to keep your paper concise and to the point, as you will likely have a limited time slot for the presentation.

-Now it’s time to start preparing for your presentation.
+Writing your paper is only half the challenge — the other half is presenting it effectively.
 Read it out loud, better if in front of a mirror, record yourself or present it to friends or colleagues.
 This will help you become familiar with your content, refine your delivery, and build confidence.

 5. Review and Edit